AimRT/AimRT/document/sphinx-en/tutorials/quick_start/helloworld_cpp.md

 }
 ```

-### File 9 : /src/install/cfg/helloworld_cfg.yaml
+### File 9: /src/install/cfg/helloworld_cfg.yaml
-A simple example configuration file.
-Other contents will be explained in subsequent chapters.
-Focus on two sections:
+The following is a simple example configuration file.
+Other contents in this configuration file will be introduced in subsequent chapters.
+Here, focus on two parts:
-- `aimrt.log` node: Specifies logging details
+- `aimrt.log` node: Specifies some details about logging.
-- `HelloWorldModule` node: Configuration for HelloWorldModule, accessible within the module
+- `HelloWorldModule` node: Configuration for `HelloWorldModule`, which can be read in the module.

 ```yaml
 aimrt:
   log: # log配置